tomwolfe/chill-vibe/README.md

 - **git-dump:** Expected to be in `../git_dump` or available in your `PATH`.
 - **google-genai:** Latest Python SDK for Gemini.
 - **gemini-cli:** `npx @google/gemini-cli` must be available if using the default agent.

+## 💡 Why This Matters

+Generic coding agents, given vague prompts and no codebase context, often produce incorrect, inconsistent, or architecturally unsound code—they are effectively working blindfolded. `chill-vibe` eliminates this fundamental flaw.
+By providing a comprehensive, project-specific mission, it shifts the agent's role from a general-purpose guesser to a precision executor.
+This isn't an incremental improvement—it's a qualitative leap that makes complex, system-level autonomous coding feasible for the first time.

 ## 📄 License
 Refer to the `LICENSE` file for details.